The 2020 Carolina Competition- Rules and Requirements

 8.1 A yearly "set" maximum of teams may be entered in the event, and a maximum of 1 team will be entered from any

-8.2 2 teams from the same EMS group/county may share one emergency medical unit (as required in rule 7.12) if properly entered
+8.2 2 teams from the same EMS group/county may share one emergency medical unit (if a special notice is sent out advising that

 8.3 The team shall consist of two (2) members, at least one must be certified at the Paramedic level, or be in

 school for same.
-Physicians are not eligible to compete, even if they also hold EMT, EMT-I, or EMT-P
+Physicians and physician assistants are not eligible to compete, even if they also hold EMT, EMT-I, or EMT-P

 8.4 The team captain shall submit a written list of team member’s names to The Carolina Competition committee